primesoft-group/oneconnexx-docs/_pages/setup/en/web.md

 Extract the contents of the installation package to *&lt;Drive&gt;:\OneConnexx\Web* entpacken.

-Rename the *Web.config.sevitec* in *Web.config* .
+Rename the file *Web.config.sevitec* to *Web.config*.

-On the «Web» Unterverzeichnis -> Properties -> Security -> Add IIS_IUSRS group with read & execute rights.
+Right-click on the «Web» directory and choose Properties -> Security, Add IIS_IUSRS group with read & execute rights.

 ```
 icacls C:\OneConnexx\Web /grant IIS_IUSRS:(OI)(CI)RX